PacoVu/havenondemand-ios-swift/README.md

 # IODClient Library for iOS – SWIFT.
-Version 1.0
+V1.0

 ----
 ## Overview
 IODClient for iOS - Swift is a utility class, which helps you easily integrate your iOS app with HP IDOL OnDemand Services.

 IODClient class exposes source code so you can modify it as you wish.

 ----